THE SUNDERLAND SITE - PAGE 183

 To save repeating the comment, I often do not present the entire available image, rather such portion of it which is, to me, visually the most interesting.

 Early days - just a few images to start us off.
+But now quite a few, I think!
 In no particular order at this time.
+All of the images that follow are beautiful in their own way or perhaps just visually interesting.
+All are worthy of your review.

 1) The North Prospect of the Cathedral Church of Durham, a print published in 1682 by Wilkinson, Dring and Harper - engraved by Daniel King.
 The print, 11 x 7 in. in size (engraved area) was an e-Bay item early in 2014.
 It sold for U.S. $59.95.